Tax Credits: Employment income

 - childcare vouchers or credit tokens which would have qualified as relevant childcare charges for the purposes of the WTC childcare element if the cost of the childcare had instead been borne by the recipient of the voucher or token;

-- a payment by the DWP under Employment and Training Act 1973, section 2, of
+- a payment by the DWP under Employment Act, section 2, of

 - in-work credit, better off in-work credit, job grant or return to work credit, or